crazyfacka/ruling_mailinator/Readme.md

 The supported rules are the ones present/described on [IMAP RFC3501](https://www.rfc-editor.org/rfc/rfc3501#section-6.4.4).<br>
 Currently the only available action is to **forward** the e-mail.

-The application is designed to be executed in a cronjob.
+The application is designed to be executed either in a cronjob, or on a long running process.

 ## Configuration